gorohoroh/exercise-source-format/suggested-formats/exercise-project-for-my-course-csharp/accumulate/Accumulate.Exercise.md

 - 1, 4, 9, 16, 25

-Check out the test suite to see the expected function signature.

-## Restrictions
+### Restrictions

+(This header doesn't bear any particular meaning: it's just a subheader that should be rendered inside the instructions block.)

-Keep your hands off that collect/map/fmap/whatchamacallit functionality provided by your standard library!
+Keep your hands off that `collect`/`map`/`fmap`/`whatchamacallit` functionality provided by your standard library!
 Solve this one yourself using other basic tools instead.

 To be more specific, you are not allowed to use any of the built-in [LINQ methods](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable?view=netcore-2.1#methods).

-## Laziness test

-Since `accumulate` returns an `IEnumerable`, it's execution is deferred until `ToList()` it is called on it, which is tested with the `Accumulate_is_lazy` method

 ## Hints